The AI CoLab

 Reach

-Student and faculty research from the program has been downloaded 95,336 times from 4,760 institutions across 198 countries (as of May 2026, per Digital Kenyon).
+Jon and Katherine Elkins have mentored 400+ original student research projects since 2016; the best 200+ are published on Digital Kenyon, where they have been downloaded 107,000+ times from 4,760 institutions across 198 countries (as of June 10, 2026).
 Adopting institutions include Stanford, MIT, Berkeley, Carnegie Mellon, and Princeton.
 Browse the work on Digital Kenyon →

 On the road